nexiality/documentation/commands/web/assertNotText(locator,text).md

 ---

 ### Description

-- This command is to assert if the desired text is not found on the element
-- The command will pass if desired text not found or else fail otherwise.
+This command asserts that the desired text is not found on the element.
+The command will pass if desired text not found or else fail otherwise.

-### Parameter(s)
+### Parameters

-** - locator** - this parameter if the xpath of the element.
+- **locator** - this parameter if the xpath of the element.
-** - text** - this parameter is the text no expected to be found on that element.
+- **text** - this parameter is the text no expected to be found on that element.

 ### Example
 Script:<br/>
 ![](image/assertNotText_01.png)

 Output:<br/>
 ![](image/assertNotText_02.png)

 ### See Also